kamimrcht/REINDEER/README.md

 * Output now supports different k-mer countig modes (sum, average, normalized)

 Minor

 * Change of index file names
 * Correction of various bugs
 * Switched to object implementation
 * Some modifications to pass the input/output files
 * Implementation of code for socket mode [beta]
+* Allowing lowercase in query files
+* Multi-threading inactivated in query mode

 ## See [Changelog](Changelog) file.